NzingaHolloman/JavaFX-Simple-Calculator/README.md

 #### SimpleCalc Class (extends Application)

 This is your main project class that contains your start() method.
-This class will create a BorderPane with a TextField at the top, a GridPane of 9 CircleButtons in the center and an HBox of three JButtons at the bottom.
+This class will create a BorderPane with a TextField at the top, a GridPane of 9 CircleButtons in the center and an HBox of three Buttons at the bottom.
 When adding the CircleButtons, you should use nested for-loops to facilitate the instantiation of the CircleButtons with the correct text label (1..9 or 0..8) and the registration of a single Listener for all nine CircleButtons.

 #### Mouse Events